 Facilitated by The San Francisco Equity Leaders (SFEL) a cohort of DEI Directors from Bay Area independent schools and consultants, this workshop will be a brave space for PoCs who are dedicated to working to disrupt the inequity that exists in education.
-Participants will leave with new energy to seek out and speak out “what’s next?” as well as with new tools and strategies to develop strategic partnerships that can help move their institution from awareness to action and a culture of co-conspirators.
+Participants will leave with new energy to seek out and speak out “what’s next?” as well as with new tools to develop strategic partnerships within and across schools.

 The SFEL team will present Layering On The Overcoats, A PoC Pack: a checklist that aims to affirm people of colors’ experiences, and the additional burden we carry while navigating the world of independent schools.
 The PoC Pack brings to light daily microaggressions, addresses cumulative effects on PoCs, and reminds participants that PoCs are not alone in the struggle.
-This will be the foundation from which we will explore how to organize across schools, starting the important work of transforming historically exclusive communities into inclusive organizations.
-In smaller groups, participants will collaborate to create action plans to take back to their schools.
+This will be the foundation from which we come together to explore how to organize across schools and build communities that help us sustain a career in education and thrive while doing it.

 WHO SHOULD PARTICIPATE

-This workshop is intended for people of color who are doing Diversity, Equity, and Inclusion (DEI) work, in any role or capacity, in their school communities.
-Teachers are encouraged to attend.
+This workshop is intended for people of color, in any role or capacity, in their school communities.

 ABOUT THE FACILITATORS